frankvogt/vcf2gwas/README.md

 ### Installation

-It is good practice to install the package in a clean environment.
+It is a good practice to install the package in a clean environment.
-So first create a new environment, here with the exemplary name 'myenv':
+So first create a new environment (you can name it as you like) , here with the exemplary name 'myenv':

 ```
 conda create -n myenv